Xzelsius/Ayaka/src/Ayaka.Nuke/PACKAGE.md

 ## Feedback & Contributing

-`Ayaka.Nuke` is an open-source project and welcomes contributions.
+`Ayaka` is an open-source project and welcomes contributions.
 If you have any ideas, improvements or issues, please open an issue or a pull request at [the GitHub repository](https://github.com/Xzelsius/Ayaka).